WICG/view-transitions/explainer.md

 - `transition.setElement(element, tag, options)` - Same arguments as the MPA API.
-- `transition.captureAndHold()` - Capture any currently offered element as
-  "outgoing", and hold the current rendered view.
-Resolves when ready.
-- `transition.start()` - Capture any offered element as "incoming", and match them to outgoing elements as in the MPA model.
+- `transition.start(callback)` - Asynchornously capture any offered element as
+  "outgoing".
+When finished, invoke the callback.
+When the callback finishes running, capture any new elements as "incoming".
+Match outgoing and incoming elements and begin transition.
 - `transition.ignoreCSSTaggedElements()` - Same as MPA API.
 - `transition.abandon()` - Same as MPA API.